jonschipp/nagios-plugins/README.md

 be run in heterogenous unix environments and should work on Linux, OSX, AIX, and the BSD's provided a bash or bash-compatible shell to interpret them.

-Each script has detailed usage presentable via the ``-h'' option and some of scripts include extended usage examples within the top commented section of the script.
+Each script has detailed usage presentable via the `-h` option and some of scripts include extended usage examples within the top commented section of the script.

 One way to run the plugins requiring elevated privileges is to